khantonjk/TradeDB/README.md

 motor.py: The "Engine."
 Contains the CalculationMotor class for fetching OHLC data and computing basic indicators.

-db_manager.py: The "Ledger."
-Handles all SQL connections, records transactions, and updates the portfolio state.
+forge_data.py: The "Data Forger."
+Contains the DataForge class for aggregating various data series into a single DataFrame.

-create_db.py: The "Setup."
-Creates the trades.db schema.
+portfolio_manager.py: The "Portfolio Manager."
+Handles all portfolio operations, including recording transactions, updating positions, managing cash, and tracking portfolio value using DataFrames.

-trading.ipynb: Start Here!
-A Jupyter Notebook containing examples of functions, strategy logic, and backtesting workflows.
+trading_strategy_*.ipynb: Jupyter Notebooks containing examples of functions, strategy logic, and backtesting workflows.